 Once a notifiable incident occurs, the PCBU must ensure they preserve the incident site until an inspector arrives at the site or any earlier time that an inspector directs.
 The maximum penalty for not preserving a work site is 100 penalty points.

-After WorkSafe Queensland and QBCC have been notified of an incident, WorkCover should be alerted so they can commence a file for any injured workers.
+After WorkSafe Queensland and QBCC have been notified of an incident, WorkCover should be alerted so they can commence a file for any injured workers; the company’s work accident lawyer should also be present.
 Other family members of the affected worker should also seek professional help from a wrongful death lawyer.

 We have included links to: